The Flux of Time

 14,976 hours / 24 hours = 624 days = 1.71 years

-I have been able to rationalize, learn and understand how Savannah fits in as my feminine expression and, as part of, my dual gender expression for a couple decades now.
-I knew she was there since I was a child, whispering to me and drawing me to my mom and sister’s clothes and shoes.
+I have been able to rationalize, learn and understand how Savannah fits in as my feminine expression.
+And, as part of, my dual-gender expression for a couple of decades now.
+Knew she was there since I was a child.
+Whispering to me and drawing me to my mom and sister’s clothes and shoes.
 I can’t explain the attraction.
-To this day, I still can’t recall any specific catalyst that would have triggered the birth and eventual growth of my feminine side.
+To this day, I still can’t recall any specific catalyst.
+That would have triggered the birth and eventual growth of my feminine side.
 Was it when I saw my mom folding her underwear on her bed that one time?
-I grew up in a typical baby boomer nuclear family dynamic, so there was no lack of paternal influence.
+I grew up in a typical baby-boomer nuclear family dynamic, so there was no lack of paternal influence.
 Some might say that my older sister and mother could have influenced my behavior.
 If that was the case, wouldn’t more boys have grown up with a need for a more pronounced feminine expression?

 Who knows what resides in the heart of me?
 As Lady Gaga sings, “… baby, I was born this way.”

-I know this article started off talking about fear of watching a video—for fear of seeing myself immortalized in a manner that would reinforce my less-than-stellar opinion of my looks and demeanor.
-But, I hope, I also brought to the surface a possible reason why someone like me can still have moments of doubt and struggling self-image.
+I know this article started off talking about the fear of watching a video—for fear of seeing myself.
+Immortalized in a manner that would reinforce my less-than-stellar opinion of my looks and demeanor.
+But, I hope, I also brought to the surface a possible reason.
+Why someone like me can still have moments of doubt and struggling self-image.

 After explaining the above idea to my girlfriend, Judy, she also raised a very good point supporting an opposite view.
-I told her about the less-than-two-years Savannah has existed in the real world, and she replied with the concept that anyone who has spent a year or more performing a specific task or vocation would be considered an expert after immersing themselves with such pursuits.
-What she did say, to empathize with my feelings, was that my isolation and subjugation to social stigma and intolerance were possible reasons why my feminine development and confidence might be still somewhat stunted—regardless of the progress I have made and practice I have logged in.
+I told her about the less-than-two-years Savannah has existed in the real world.
+And she replied with the concept that anyone who has spent a year or more performing.
+A specific task or vocation would be considered an expert after immersing themselves in such pursuits.
+What she did say, to empathize with my feelings, was that my isolation and subjugation to social stigma.
+And intolerance were possible reasons why my feminine development.
+And confidence might be still somewhat stunted—regardless of the progress I have made and practice I have logged in.